 Knife throwing is great for recreational purposes as it provides an avenue for stress release and the development of precision and hand-eye coordination.

 Below we’ll share some advice given to us by the writers down on the popular blog, The Art Of Manliness on how to throw a knife.
+Another option for this is the Swiss Army Knife.

 How to Hold a Throwing Knife